 “Changing discourses of migration – categories, faith-based interpretations and innovative practices”

-The conference language will be English and the full conference program will be available in due course.
 There is no conference fee but please register with us (please see email below).
 We are looking forward to welcoming you at our University.

 Prof. Dr. Bastian A. Vollmer,